Jeff Keeping

-Jeff Keeping (born July 19, 1982) is a former professional offensive lineman/centre of the Canadian Football League (CFL) and is currently serving as the Canadian Football League Players' Association's President.
-Jeff was elected President of the CFLPA in 2016.
-He was drafted by the Argonauts in the second round of the 2005 CFL Draft.
+Jeff Keeping (born July 19, 1982) is a former professional offensive lineman/centre of the Canadian Football League (CFL).
+He was drafted by the Argonauts in the second round of the 2005 CFL draft.
 He played CIS football for the Western Ontario Mustangs.
 He also sits on the EMPWR Foundation board, aiding in concussion awareness and understanding.
 Jeff is also currently pursuing a career in Firefighting.

 Professional career

 First stint with Argonauts

 Keeping made his CFL debut with the Toronto Argonauts in 2005 where he played offensive lineman, defensive tackle, tight end and fullback.

 Montreal Alouettes

 On February 16, 2008, Keeping signed with the Montreal Alouettes.
 On December 11, 2008, Keeping was released, having never played a single game for the Alouettes due to a knee injury sustained during training camp.

 Second stint with Argonauts

 Keeping re-signed with the Toronto Argonauts on March 20, 2009.
 He would win a Grey Cup title with the Argonauts in 2012.